Hecke operators on topological modular forms: Into the zoo of stable operations

+of elliptic curves.
 The maps above are all the suggestive quotients and it easily follows that the above diagram commutes, giving us our third homotopy.
-For the fourth and final homotopy, consider the following diagram in $\Isog$:
+For the fourth and final homotopy, consider the diagram

+in $\Isog$.
 The maps of stacks tautologically commute.
 The morphisms of elliptic curves also commute, as quotient maps are homomorphisms of elliptic curves, and hence commute with multiplication maps. \end{proof}

-The reader who has been following the proofs of \Cref{stableadamscompintext,stablealcompintext} can most likely prove the following statement herself---the only extra subtly is the presence of spans.
+The following statement is proven using the same techniques found in the proofs of \Cref{stableadamscompintext,stablealcompintext}.
+There are extra subtlies due to the presence of spans and the existence of $\T_n$ on $\TMF_0(N)$.
+The latter is constructed using \Cref{generalisedheckeoperators} and \Cref{descentdataexample}.

 \begin{prop} Let $k$ be an integer, $n, N$ be positive integers with $\gcd(n,N)=1$, and $Q$ be a divisor of $N$ such that $\gcd(Q,N/Q)=1$.
-Then there are the following natural homotopies of morphisms of spectra:
+Then there exist natural homotopies